Silicon Prairie

 The Silicon Prairie, a take on the Silicon Valley, can refer to one of several places in the United States including: the Dallas–Fort Worth area in Texas, the Chicago and Champaign-Urbana areas in Illinois, and Madison, Wisconsin.
-Silicon Prairie is also a reference to a multi-state region loosely comprising parts of Minnesota, Wisconsin, Iowa, Missouri, Nebraska, Oklahoma and Kansas.
+Silicon Prairie is also a reference to a multi-state region loosely comprising parts of Indiana, Minnesota, Wisconsin, Iowa, Missouri, Nebraska, Oklahoma and Kansas.

 Dallas–Fort Worth Silicon Prairie

 North Texas's Silicon Prairie refers to north Dallas and Dallas and Fort Worth's northern suburbs, all part of the Dallas–Fort Worth metroplex.
 It is named for the high concentration of semiconductor manufacturing, telecommunications, and other information technology related companies in the area.

 Dallas–Fort Worth area business in these industry sectors include: